sourcegraph/sourcegraph-public-snapshot/doc/dev/documentation/separate_website.md

 # 3. Update the DNS to point to the server

 We use terraform to manage our DNS records.
-To update DNS, follow the [DNS guide](../../../../../../infrastructure/blob/master/dns/README.md), but push to `branch` not `master` and get it reviewed before merging.
+To update DNS, follow the [DNS guide](../../../../../../infrastructure/blob/master/dns/README.md), but push to a non-`master` branch and get it reviewed before merging.

 If you don't have terraform installed and install via ```brew install terraform```:

-    💡 Ensure that your local `terrraform` version is the same as the `CI` version to **avoid file locks**.
+    💡 Ensure that your local `terraform` version is the same as the `CI` version to **avoid file locks**.

     💡 Make sure to pull the **latest version** of the infrastructure `master` before creating your branch.

     💡 Check that all of the domain's `A records` are also referenced in the terraform file.

-Inside your branch:
+From the `infrastructure` repository, with your branch checked out:

     $ terraform apply
     $ git commit -m 'dns: Updated terraform.tfstate' terraform.tfstate